samiassi731/Home-Network-Audit/README.md

 ## Methodology
 - Conducted comprehensive network scans to identify open ports, active devices, and running services
-- Verified device legitimacy and IP reputation using **Wireshark with MAC OUI lookup**, DHCP/ARP tables, and AbuseIPDB
+- Verified device legitimacy and IP reputation using Wireshark with MAC OUI lookup, DHCP/ARP tables, and AbuseIPDB
 - Tested TCP connections for stability and security, including DNS verification of all connections
 - Documented vulnerabilities and implemented mitigations